A Best Place to Work

 Where You CAN Have Your Cake and Eat It Too

 In August, I walked into a reception that I never expected to be invited to.
-Nine other DCS team members and I strolled through a set of glass doors into a large private airplane hangar roaring with energy.
+Nine other Demand Chain team members and I strolled through a set of glass doors into a large private airplane hangar roaring with energy.
 The overwhelming din of hundreds of attendee voices combined with the clinking of glass bottles and booming music made the hanger, which would have otherwise seemed cavernous, feel like an intimate party room created just for us.

 We were welcomed as honorees to the “2015 Best Places to Work” awards banquet, put on by the Minneapolis-St. Paul Business Journal!
 The event was the culmination of an employee-driven review process that started with a nomination, followed up by surveys, scoring, interviews, and completed with an impressive reception at Holman Field overlooking downtown St. Paul, MN.

 Our entire team (excluding our founders to eliminate bias) participated in private interviews on a variety of topics; business practices, work environment, personal development and team engagement.
 The team submitted their results and Demand Chain was ranked against other businesses our size.
 On a 100 point scale, Demand Chain scored better than 96, landing us in the top ten Minnesota businesses in our category.

 This honor is extremely humbling.
 As Midwesterners, we’re generally not boastful or schooled in the art of swagger.
 So for our team to nominate Demand Chain as a top place to work and consequently earning this recognition is beyond amazing – like reaching the summit of a mountain, suddenly making all the planning, struggle and loss to get there seem worthwhile.